 Always on the lookout for a picturesque trekking trail, my trip to the mountainous plains of Mont Tremblant in Canada’s Québec province stirred the same longing to go and explore, away from the novice slope where I learnt to snowboard and outside of the cable car view of the sweeping snow-capped forests, accessible only to those more experienced.
-In Canada, getting right into the heart of the landscape via trekking isn’t off limits during the winter – it’s just more commonly known as snowshoeing.
+Getting right into the heart of the landscape via trekking isn’t off limits during the winter – it’s just more commonly known as snowshoeing in Canada.

 Once an essential tool for hunter-gatherers, snowshoeing remains as a popular recreational activity for runners and avid hikers to continue their hobby during the season of heavy snowfall.
 In Mont Tremblant, I was able to combine trekking with learning about nature and survival in the great outdoors on the Fireman Snowshoe Tour – a two-hour journey through the quiet forest surrounding the bustling slopes.

 When you first strap on your snowshoes, it feels odd to have large aluminum frames attached to your feet, making you immediately waddle like a duck.
 As soon as we put our snowshoes on, we were taught how to walk in them, where you lift your feet slightly, roll your feet more and really emphasise the stepping action on your toes.

 Within minutes you soon realise it’s easy to pick up a stride and your adventurous spirit, as you pass the snowy roads and hit the powder-drenched forests.